dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * binary file: like file, but uses base64 encoding
 * file with metadata: like file but includes file metadata
 * binary file with metadata: like binary file but includes file metadata
+* voice: like string, but offers a speech to text input option (language option is available via Dashjoin Studio)

 Further options include:
 * an optional title for the input element